ashryramadhan10/JenkinsPractice/Pipeline.md

 * Configure your `Job` with your `Git`
 * On `Build Configuration` choose `Jenkinsfile`
 * Set `Scan Multibranch Pipeline Triggers`
+* Add new branches `git checkout -b develop`
+* Click `Scan Multibranch Pipeline Now`

 ## 22. Pipeline Limitation

+* We can only just create a not really long Jenkins Pipeline.